fkit00/python-for-pen-testing/README.md

 Problems
 - python-nmap is funky in windows and required alot of tinkering to set up
 - what to scan, but i have found http://scanme.nmap.org/!
+- hack this site is also useful for this course